A Guide To The Components Of A Domain Name

 Protocols come before the domain name, and before any sub domains.

-Website pages are accessed through your web browser, such as Microsoft Edge, Mozilla FireFox, Google Chrome.
+Website pages are accessed through your web browser, such as Microsoft Edge, Mozilla FireFox or Google Chrome.

 This is called a URL but is typically referred to as a “Web Address”.
 These start with “HTTP”.
 (Since 2014 it’s now https)

-HTTP stands for Hypertext Transfer Protocol stands for Hypertext Transfer Protocol (Secure) Here’s what this looks like in the real world.
+HTTP stands for Hypertext Transfer Protocol (Secure).
+The image below shows what this looks like in the real world.

-File Transfers from one computer to another, such as uploading website files to your web server, could be done using what’s called the “File Transfer Protocol,” or simply known as FTP.
+File Transfers from one computer to another, such as uploading files to your web server, can be done using what’s called the “File Transfer Protocol,” or simply known as FTP.

 You would need an FTP Program (not a web browser) and the login details to your web server account to achieve this.